SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Xiaomi_Cube_Controller_MQTT_Triggered.md

 * **2022-04-26 update-B**: UPDATE: No code changes.
 Added examples to provide another 30 more ways to trigger something using conditionals in Group 3 🍐,
 * **2022-04-26 update-A** UPDATE: No code changes.
 Added examples to provide 24 more ways to trigger something using the rotate sensor as a device toggle, both long and short for each rotate sensor.
 * **2022-04-26**: Re-configure to add 30 Action Methods !!NOTICE!!
 If you are upgrading the Blueprint, upgrade the template sensor as well.
 The variables are different...
-  * Add 30 flip actions for any side to any side addressing
+* * Add 30 flip actions for any side to any side addressing
-  * Add 'last_side' variable to display sensor and code
+* * Add 'last_side' variable to display sensor and code
-  * Change variable named 'event' into 'action' fo clarity
+* * Change variable named 'event' into 'action' fo clarity
-  * Change variable named 'sub-event' into 'side' for clarity
+* * Change variable named 'sub-event' into 'side' for clarity
-  * Added Group 1 🍎, Group 2 🍊, & Group 3 🍐 to help users decide which sensors to populate
+* * dded Group 1 🍎, Group 2 🍊, & Group 3 🍐 to help users decide which sensors to populate
-  * Added Emojis to help people visualize what action is in what Group
+* * Added Emojis to help people visualize what action is in what Group
 * **2022-04-11**: No Code Change.
 Added guidance to solve missing Action Sensor condition in this document.
-  * Example code bug fix from [Michael Fischer](https://community.home-assistant.io/u/DagobahMike)
+* * Example code bug fix from [Michael Fischer](https://community.home-assistant.io/u/DagobahMike)
 * **2022-03-17**: Added 6 functions that do not care about side.
 Makes it simple if you only want a couple of functions.
-  * Added some aliases on some choose statements to improve Trace Diagrams and Troubleshooting.
+* * Added some aliases on some choose statements to improve Trace Diagrams and Troubleshooting.
 * **2022-03-12**: Changed de-bounce logic from not repeating the last action to single mode and added a 1 second delay at the end.
 Was hard to do the same action twice (IE: Rotation) as the logic would prevent it.
 * **2022-02-15.1**: Later that same day realized that if you have more than 1 cube, the event will be lacking so added ID.
 * **2022-02-15**: Forked from https://community.home-assistant.io/t/z2m-xiaomi-cube-controller/263006 Version 1.2
-  * Updated Documentation.
+* * pdated Documentation.
-  * Added Latched event sensor.
+* * Added Latched event sensor.

 ## 📩 * Version Updates